Meet Our Team

 Office Location: Lancaster

-Daniel E. Carver (PhD, The Catholic University of America) teaches Biblical Hebrew and a variety of Old Testament courses at the undergraduate and graduate levels and advises PhD dissertations.
-Dr. Carver is passionate about studying and teaching the Bible and biblical languages.
-His areas of greatest interest include the philological and linguistic study of bible and ancient Semitic languages, biblical and ancient Near Eastern prophecy, biblical poetry, and biblical theology.
-He has published articles on biblical and other ancient Semitic languages and is currently working on a book that interfaces the study of prophecy in its original contexts with careful study of the language of the prophets.
+Rev. Daniel E. Carver, Ph.D.
+(Semitic and Egyptian Languages and Literature, Catholic University of America), teaches Biblical Hebrew and a variety of Old Testament courses primarily at the undergraduate level.
+Dr. Carver is passionate about studying and teaching the Bible and the biblical languages.
+Academically, his areas of greatest interest are the philological and linguistic study of biblical and ancient Semitic languages, biblical and ancient Near Eastern prophecy, biblical poetry, and biblical theology.
+He has published articles on biblical and other ancient Semitic languages and the interpretation of biblical prophecy in its original context.

-Dr. Carver and his wife have four sons and are a part of Calvary Church of Lancaster.
+Dr. Carver and his wife, Sarah, have five children and are part of Calvary Church in Lancaster, PA.

 Education: